walkthru/next/walkthru/walkthru-intro/introduction.md

 center: 4
 ---

+Code tutorials can be frustrating to write and to read.
+Common issues include:

+- Unclear link between code and explanation
+- Code snippets are either too long or too short
+- Errors in code snippets are hard to catch

-**WalkThru** provides a better way of explaining code on the web.
+**WalkThru** is providing a better way of explaining code by utilizing interactive and dynamic aspects of the web.

-It's open source and can be embedded in any web page.
-It's great for:
+It's open source and can be embedded in any web page for technical tutorials, documentation, or teaching.

-- Technical tutorials
-- Documentation
-- Teaching

-Let's take a quick tour of WalkThru where you'll find out what it can do and how you can use it.
+Let's take a quick tour to find out how it works.